Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 #### Step 3.
 Data augmentation
 After the data processing and quality control, the ```data_pipleine.py``` file is eventually used by the models to make use of the TFRecord datasets.
 It performs:
-- Random cropping
+- Random cropping.
-- Flipping (horizontal & vertical)
+- Flipping (horizontal & vertical).
-- Normalization
+- Normalization.
-- Any other augmentations described in the report
+- Any other augmentations described in the report.

 ### Training
 Before training an instance of DGMR-SO, make sure the train, validation and test sets are in designated folders in the /Data directory.
 Furthermore, make sure you are in the DGMR-SO directory and have created an virtual environment desribed in the section above.